 The 2020 nomination period is from 10 August 2020 - 12 October 2020.
 Nominees need not be members of BCS, however the person nominating them must be a BCS member.

-The short list will be announced on 29 October 2020 and the winner on 6 November 2020.
+The short list was announced on 29 October 2020 and the winner on 6 November 2020.

 Nominations are considered from all backgrounds and all sectors from across the world.
 The medal will be awarded to a nominee who is involved in any areas of digital technology that reflects the broad objectives and focus of the BCS.